 The Rev. Paul Smith is a pastor, civil rights activist and patient advocate.
 He serves on the board of advisers for Compassion & Choices, which seeks to increase access to medically assisted suicide.
 He is the author of Facing Death: The Deep Calling to the Deep.

-The Rev. Jen Butler is the founder and CEO of Faith in Public Life, a progressive, faith-based organization that advocates for better policies on immigration, LGBT rights and other issues.
-She is ordained in the Presbyterian Church (USA) and previously represented the denomination at the United Nations.
-Contact through Michelle Nealy.
+The Rev. Jen Butler is the founder and CEO of Faith in Public Life, a progressive, faith-based organization that advocates for better policies on immigration, LGBTQ rights and other issues, and often speaks out against President Donald Trump’s leadership.
+She is ordained in the Presbyterian Church (U.S.A.) and previously served as chairwoman of the White […]

 Anna Case-Winters is a theology professor at McCormick Theological Seminary in Chicago, where she’s taught on the relationship between religion and science.
 She’s also an ordained Presbyterian minister.